Michael Shackleford

-Michael Shackleford, (May 23, 1965 in Pasadena, California, United States), also known as "The Wizard of Odds" (a title taken from Donald Angelini), is an American mathematician and an actuary.
-He is best known for his professional analysis of the mathematics of the casino games.
+Michael Shackleford (born May 23, 1965, in Pasadena, California, United States), also known as The Wizard of Odds (a title taken from Donald Angelini), is an American mathematician and an actuary.

+Shackleford is best known for his professional analysis of the mathematics of the casino games, and for founding the websites The Wizard of Odds and The Wizard of Vegas, which contain analyses and strategies for casino games.
 He is also an adjunct professor of actuarial science and mathematics at the University of Nevada, Las Vegas.

+Early life

+Shackleford discovered his affinity for mathematics when he began to study algebra in school at approximately 11 years old.
 He became interested in the mathematics of gambling at a young age after reading John Scarne's Guide to Casino Gambling.

-Shackleford discovered his affinity for mathematics when he began to study algebra in school at approximately 11 years old.
-He described how math had become something new and interesting.

-Before launching his websites, he was a government actuary in Baltimore.
-It took him approximately one year to convince his wife that going into business for himself within the gambling industry was the right thing to do.
-He then left his job as an actuary to work on his websites.